-Fill baking cups with batter on top of the peanut butter cups until they are about two-thirds full.
+Fill baking cups with batter on top of the peanut butter cups until they are nearly 2-3 full, then nestle a peanut butter cup in on top of the batter.
 Bake at 375° for 15-20 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 Top with peanut butter frosting.
 (Optional: Then drizzle with melted chocolate.)

 Using an electric mixer, beat peanut butter, butter and vanilla together on medium speed until combined and smooth.
 Add remaining ingredients and beat on low speed until incorporated.
 Then beat on medium-high speed for an additional minute until smooth and fluffy.

 Disclaimer: This is a sponsored post from Gold Medal Flour.
 All opinions are 100% my own as always.
 I’m honored to be a part of this Virtual Bake Day and share it with you!